-Dilawri has agreed to provide certain financial information to the REIT for inclusion in its MD&A's pursuant to the terms of a financial information and confidentiality agreement entered into in conjunction with the IPO.
+Dilawri agreed to provide certain financial information to the REIT for inclusion in its public disclosure filings pursuant to the terms of a financial information and confidentiality agreement entered into in conjunction with the IPO.
 Pursuant to the terms of the agreement, Dilawri will provide this financial information to the REIT for so long as the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective Dilawri Leases represents, in the aggregate, 60% or more of the REIT's Cash NOI during any rolling period of 12 consecutive calendar months, determined quarterly, following which Dilawri will no longer be required to provide the above financial information to the REIT and investors will no longer have access to this information, which could have an adverse effect on the trading price of the REIT Units.
-As of December 31, 2021, the annual basic rent payable by the applicable members of the REIT's Cash NOI during the 12-month period ended December 31, 2021.
+As of December 31, 2022, the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective Dilawri Leases represents approximately 59.1% of the REIT's Cash NOI during the 12-month period ended December 31, 2022.
+As a result, the REIT and Dilawri have entered into an agreement pursuant to which Dilawri will continue to provide its Combined Revenues, EBITDA and Pro Forma Adjusted Rent Coverage Ratio on a trailing 12-month basis (with a comparative period for the prior 12 month period) until the REIT releases its financial results for the fiscal year ended December 31, 2023.